AdobeDocs/commerce-cloud-service.en/help/user/magento-platform-architecture.md

 # Commerce PaaS Architecture

-The Commerce PaaS architecture is built on Ethos-Kubernetes and Adobe Cloud Manager to provide a cloud-native hosting environment with self-service capabilities.
+The Commerce platform architecture is built on Ethos-Kubernetes and Adobe Cloud Manager to provide a cloud-native hosting environment with self-service capabilities.

 - **Ethos-Kubernetes**—